By: John C. Paschold, MD - Virginia Oncology Associates

 Other research is examining what role PD-1 inhibitors can play in combination with current treatments.
 Chemotherapy and immunotherapy together seem to have a synergistic benefit for some patients, improving the effectiveness of both treatments.
 These combination treatments may be the next wave of cancer care.

 Still other trials are examining when these drugs should be delivered, searching for any benefits to pre- or post-operative use.
 Currently, PD-1 inhibitors are typically used after chemotherapy treatment and mostly only in patients with late-stage disease.
 In the future, it’s likely that these drugs will be used much earlier in the disease process and perhaps even earlier in the care plan.

 Though we don’t know yet exactly how they’ll be used, PD-1 inhibitors are only going to become more common in cancer treatment.
 Almost quarterly, our practice receives new research and new indications for the use of PD-1 inhibitors.

 As more and more patients receive this treatment, it’s vital that oncologists and other providers work together to spot any unhealthy side effects of immunotherapy, such as autoimmune colitis, skin rashes, or issues with the thyroid, kidney, or adrenal glands.
-When caught early, these side effects are often reversible.
+When caught early, these side effects of cancer treatment are often reversible.
 If you have a patient who has received immunotherapy and exhibits these side effects, please contact their oncologist.

-John C. Paschold, MD is a Board certified and Fellowship trained medical oncologist and hematologist with Virginia Oncology Associates, based out of their Williamsburg office.
+John C. Paschold, MD is a Board Certified, and Fellowship trained medical oncologist and hematologist with Virginia Oncology Associates, based out of their Williamsburg office.